Sky News Australia Removed From New Zealand’s Airwaves After They Aired Live Stream Of Terrorist Attack

 New Zealand Prime Minister Jacinda Ardern has called the attack, “one of New Zealand’s darkest days.”
 She has also vowed to toughen New Zealand gun laws because of it.
 Its current gun regulations allow private citizens to own semi-automatic weapons, The Inquisitr also reported.

-Christchurch’s mayor has also expressed her shock that a terrorist attack at this scale happened in her city.
+Christchurch’s mayor has also expressed her shock that a terrorist attack of this scale happened in her city.

 “I would never have expected anything like this to happen in Christchurch.
 I’d never expect this to happen in New Zealand,” she said, as reported by The Sydney Morning Herald.
 “I am getting messages from around the country, and from around the world.
 I know that everyone is shocked.”